“We aim to trade in a manner which supports a sustainable world environment and economy.” From Unicorn’s Principles of Purpose

 Organic produce makes up around a third of our range – including all fresh fruit and veg, and all our beer, wine and spirits.
 We prioritise organic because it’s a more environmentally sound alternative to intensive conventional agriculture, which externalises costs such as the clean-up of water systems polluted by agricultural runoff, fossil fuel emissions from the agrichemical industry, and the shocking decline of biodiversity in our countryside.
 On average, plant, insect and bird life is 50% more abundant on organic farms!
 Find out more about organic in the UK from the Soil Association (and why soil is so important).

 As well as organic and food miles, packaging is another environmental consideration.
 Choosing packaging for food products is an environmental conundrum, there is no ‘good’ option.
 But we’ve done a lot of homework and the choices we’ve made, if not perfect, are certainly thought-through.
 Download this info sheet on some of the packaging choices we’ve made.
-Our fruit & veg is, by and large, sold loose, which gives customers the option not to use any packaging at all, and customers get 15p off when they re-use their own tubs at the deli.
+Our fruit & veg is, by and large, sold loose, which gives customers the option not to use any packaging at all, and there’s a price incentive to re-use your clean containers at the deli.
 No produce is air freighted.

 For household and bodycare products we look to offer a range of that is sustainable and ethically sourced, ideally from companies with ethics similar to our own.
 Products that are based on natural, biodegradable, plant derived ingredients, cruelty free and where possible organic/fairtrade certified.
 We are looking to offer that best value we can whilst avoiding products that contain animal ingredients, involve animal testing, the use of petrochemicals, synthetic perfumes, parabens, SELS, enzymes, phosphates and chlorine based bleaches.